heidar/heidar.github.io/source/_posts/2013-10-15-differences-between-quantitative-qualitative-objective-and-subjective-data.markdown

 __Objectivity__ is the idea that scientists, in attempting to uncover truths about the natural world, must aspire to eliminate personal biases, a priori commitments, emotional involvement, etc [^3].

-__Qualitative__ data comes from the word quantity, indicating amount.
+__Quantitative__ data comes from the word quantity, indicating amount.
 It is a measure of something, number, size, etc.

 __Qualitative__ data comes from the word quality.
 Indicates a description of something.
 It focuses on the subject's properties, characteristics, features, etc.[^4]